-- Obtain a certified half litre sample of grain.
+- 5.9.5 Procedure - Obtain a certified half litre sample of grain.
 Sample to be "as is". - Place the screen on top of the Agtator platform with the slots aligned toward the front of the Agtator.
 Ensure the screen is clean, smooth, dry and free of grain residues in the slots. - Ensure the Agtator is set to perform 40 to and fro movements over a period of approximately 68 seconds. - Pour the half litre of grain in one movement onto the screen surface.
 No additional movement or spreading of the sample over the screen is to occur. - Turn on the Agtator and allow it to run until the 40 movements have been completed. - Gently remove the screen and pan from the Agtator and detach the screen from the pan. - Calculate Screenings percentage Weigh the contents of the pan on an appropriate top pan balance and calculate the percentage as follows:

-Screenings by wt (%) = Screenings Weight X 100 Total Weight
+Screenings by wt (%) = $\frac{\text{Screenings Weight}}{\text{Total Weight}}$ X 100

-Calculate Small Foreign Seeds percentage - Separate any Small Foreign Seeds (SFS) as listed in the Definitions Section of these Standards from the Screenings fraction and weigh these separately.
+• Calculate Small Foreign Seeds percentage - Separate any Small Foreign Seeds (SFS) as listed in the Definitions Section of these Standards from the Screenings fraction and weigh these separately.

-SFS by wt (%) = $\underline{SFS Weight}$ X 100 Total Weight
+SFS by wt (%) = $\frac{SFS Weight}{Total Weight}$ X 100